desec-io/desec-stack/docs/rrsets.rst

 field is optional.

 Upon success, the response status code will be ``201 Created``, with the RRset contained in the response body.
-If another RRset with the same name and type exists already, the API responds with ``400 Bad Request``.
-The same status code is returned If there is a syntactical error (e.g. not all required fields were provided or the type was not specified in uppercase).
-If field values were semantically invalid (e.g. when you provide an unknown record type, or an `A` value that is not an IPv4 address), ``422 Unprocessable Entity`` is returned.
+If the operation cannot be performed with the given parameters, the API returns ``400 Bad Request``.
+This can happen, for instance, when there is a conflicting RRset with the same name and type, when not all required fields were provided correctly (such as, when the ``type`` value was not provided in uppercase), or when the record content is semantically invalid (e.g. when you provide an unknown record type, or an ``A`` value that is not an IPv4 address).

 Note that the values of ``type`` and ``subname`` as well as the ``records`` items are strings, and as such the JSON specification requires them to be